soeun-yang/soeun-yang.github.io/_pages/about.md

 <p style="margin-top:20px;">
-My research takes an interdisciplinary approach, drawing on media studies, education, and psychology to better understand youth in digital environments.
-I was awarded a five-year research fellowship from the National Research Foundation of Korea, supporting a project on digital natives’ media use from a developmental psychology perspective (later paused upon my appointment at the Korea Press Foundation).
-I am particularly interested in collaborative research that bridges theoretical inquiry and practical intervention design.
+My research is interdisciplinary, drawing on media studies, education, and psychology to better understand how young people navigate digital environments.
+I was awarded a five-year research fellowship from the National Research Foundation of Korea to support a project examining digital natives’ media use from a developmental psychology perspective (later paused upon my appointment at the Korea Press Foundation).
+More broadly, I am interested in collaborative research that connects theoretical inquiry with practical intervention design.
 <p style="margin-top:10px;">
-Happy to connect with others who share similar research interests.
+I welcome opportunities to connect with others working in related areas.